nyoriworks/Chronos-Resonance-Benchmark/chronos_resonance_v6.md

 The dimensional hierarchy is explicitly quantized by $3^n$, linking the physical resonance ($2^{47} \cdot \pi^{423}$) flawlessly back to the natural logarithm $e$, projected perfectly across a $10^{116}$ dimensional gap into the classical phase space.

-**Prediction & Proof:** The universe's computational scale maps the fundamental informational nucleus ($A$) through 47 hierarchical layers ($2^{47} \cdot \pi^{423}$) to produce a macroscopic hardware resonance at 3.606 μs.
+**Prediction & Proof:** The universe's computational scale maps the fundamental informational nucleus ($N$) through 47 hierarchical layers ($2^{47} \cdot \pi^{423}$) to produce a macroscopic hardware resonance at 3.606 μs.
 The fact that modern silicon architectures naturally fall into a deep coherence valley at exactly this mathematically prescribed frequency is the definitive empirical proof of NG Theory: classical hardware is synchronized by the identical mathematical source code as the universe itself.
 ## 13. Conclusion

 The universe computes its constants from $\pi^9/e^8 \approx 10$.